Rei-SwitchBot/faq/en-us-second-reply/Lock & Lock Pro.md

 We regret to inform you that auto-unlock can only be activated through smartphones.
 It does not support automatic unlocking with an Apple Watch or Android smartwatch.
 We apologize for any inconvenience this may cause.
 Please rest assured that we will take your feedback into consideration for future product improvements.

+---
+### Why Are Unlocking and Locking Actions Not Available in SwitchBot Automation?

+For security reasons, locking and unlocking cannot be set as actions in SwitchBot Scene or Automation.
+Please use third-party services like Alexa or Apple Home if needed.
+You can create an Automation that triggers other SwitchBot products by locking/unlocking the Lock, opening/closing doors, or or when the Lock battery is low.
+Note: To use the Lock with third-party services or automation functions, you must use it with one of our Hub products.